13 Things to Do in Dubai in October

 White lion at Dubai Safari Park| ©Asif Ali Yousafzai

-There are two types of entrance to the park:
+There are two types of park admission:

 Nuria’s Traveller Tip